Wolfram Language & System 10.4 (2016)|Legacy Documentation

 - With the default setting TransformationClass->Automatic, ImageAlign attempts to find the simplest possible transformation.

-- Possible transformations in order of increasing complexity:
+- Possible transformations in order of increasing complexity are:

 "Translation" translation only "Rigid" translation and rotation "Similarity" translation, rotation, and scaling "Affine" linear transformation and translation "Perspective" linear fractional transformation